 Mercator Projection

 Flemish cartographer Gerardus Mercator developed the Mercator map or projection in 1569.
 It was designed to help with accurate navigation, and it rightly served its purpose.
-However, the downside of the Mercator map was that it significantly distorted the size of certain countries and continents depending on their distance from the equator.
+However, the downside of the Mercator map was that it significantly distorted the size of countries compared depending on their distance from the equator.
 The further a place was from the equator, the bigger it appeared on the Mercator map.

 For example, in a Mercator projection map, Africa and Greenland have the same size.
 In reality, Africa is about 14 times bigger than Greenland.
 Similarly, Canada, Russia, and North America appear larger than they actually are.
 Hence, the Mercator projection map wasn’t an accurate true size map.